bd/twidor/README.md

 Lyons found that the "highlighting-off group’s effort to find and remember keys and key combinations improved their learning.
 Twidor can show a keyboard layout and can highlight key labels.
-However, studies show that, while the visual keyboard and highlighting keys may help users initially, disabling these features can enhance progress toward expert typing rates.
+However, these studies show that, while the visual keyboard and highlighting keys may help users initially, disabling them can accelerate progress toward expert typing rates.

 # Other Relevant Projects